 Participants may borrow a minimum of \$1,000 up to a maximum equal to the lesser of a) \$50,000, b) 50% of their vested account balance, or c) 50% of the participant s annualized rate of compensation, as defined, at the time the loan is requested.
-Their remaining vested account balance and annualized rate of compensation serves as collateral for the loan.
 Each participant can have up to two loans outstanding at any time as long as the two loans, collectively, do not exceed the maximum limits.
 The principal portion of the loan is repayable by check or through payroll deductions and bears interest at the prime rate, plus 1%, as determined on the last day of the month preceding the loan.
-As of December 31, 2011, the interest rates on outstanding loans ranged from 4% to 10%.
+As of December 31, 2012, the interest rates on outstanding loans ranged from 4% to 9.5%.

 Loans that are in default are accounted for as a reduction of net assets available for benefits in the year the default occurs.
-As of December 31, 2011, the balance of defaulted loans approximated \$197,714.
+As of December 31, 2012, the balance of defaulted loans approximated \$304,222.